cornelcroi/context-lens/README.md

 **Context Lens** understands meaning.
 Ask about "authentication" and find code about login, credentials, tokens, OAuth, and access control - even if those files never use the word "authentication."

+## Why LanceDB?

+Context Lens uses **LanceDB** as its vector database - a modern, serverless solution that makes semantic search accessible to everyone:

+**🆓 Completely Free & Local**
+- No cloud services, no API keys, no subscriptions
+- No servers to run or manage
+- All data stays on your machine - 100% private

+**⚡ Zero Infrastructure**
+- Embedded database - just a file on disk
+- No installation, no configuration, no setup
+- Works like SQLite but for vectors

+**🚀 Fast & Efficient**
+- Built on Apache Arrow for columnar storage
+- Optimized for vector similarity search
+- Handles millions of embeddings efficiently

+**💾 Simple Storage**
+- Single file database (`knowledge_base.db`)
+- Easy to backup, move, or delete
+- No complex database management

+Think of it as "SQLite for AI embeddings" - all the power of vector search without the complexity of traditional vector databases.

 ## Features

 ### Core Capabilities